Lukas Lekavičius: Professional career

 After spending his whole career in the Žalgiris Kaunas system, helping Žalgiris dominate the LKL scene, Lekavičius joined Panathinaikos, on a two-year contract, in 2017.
 He was personally chosen by the Panathinaikos head coach, Xavi Pascual, who had previously observed Lekavičius playing for a couple of years.
 Lekavičius chose the number 19 for his Panathinaikos jersey, which was previously used in the same club by Lithuanian players Robertas Javtokas, Ramūnas Šiškauskas, Jonas Mačiulis and Lekavičius' former coach Šarūnas Jasikevičius.

 After spending two years in Greece, Lekavičius returned to Lithuania and signed with Žalgiris on a two-year (1+1) deal on 17 June 2019.
 He averaged 10.5 points and 2.8 assists per game.
 He re-signed with the club on 8 July 2020.

+On September 1, 2025, Lekavičius signed with Greek club AEK Athens.
+On August 16, 2026, he renewed his contract with AEK for 2 more years.